-We have a range of resources available for you to use.
+We have a range of resources available for you to use in our school kete.

 What is required of the schools?

-Once schools have worked with us to set up a predator control programme, we’d like one of our team to write a story about their trapping experience within your school.
-We’d also like schools to share their trap catch data.
+Once a school has worked with us to establish a predator control programme to protect our native species, we’d like one of our team to write a story about the experience.

 Terms and conditions